ThreadMC/decompile-tools/README.md

 ## Features

-- Downloads the latest versions of decompilation tools (CFR, SpecialSource, ASM, Guava, etc.)
+- Downloads the latest versions of decompilation tools (VineFlower, SpecialSource, ASM, Guava, etc.)
 - Fetches Minecraft server jars and official mappings for any version
 - Applies mappings and decompiles to readable Java source code
 - Fully automated and cross-platform (requires Bash, curl, jq, and Java)